How to Experience Pasadena on a Budget

 When it comes to where to eat when you're being cost-conscious or simply seeking good value, you'll be spoilt for choice here.
 Russell's is an all-day classic that serves a mean American-style breakfast that won't break the bank.
 Green Street Restaurant is another locals' go-to for quality fare in an inviting setting at reasonable prices.

 Lavender & Honey is a stylish spot to start the day, pop in for an artisan coffee or linger over lunch.
-Family-friendly La Grande Orange Café has Neighborhood Nights Mondays and Tuesdays when you buy one entrée, the second is only $5.
-And bottles of wine are 25% off on Wine Wednesdays.
+Family- and team-friendly La Grande Orange Café has 50% deals on its drinks during happy hour, Monday through Friday from open until 7:00 p.m.
 Pie n' Burger is a Pasadena institution beloved for its cheeseburgers, which made the Food Network's list of the top 5 in the nation.

 This is just a sampler to whet your palate.
 Additional inexpensive eats can be found in our dining guide.